kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/glossary.md

 - Critical
 - Non-Critical

-The primary difference is that non-critical UseCase requests will be rejected in favor of Critical UseCases the face of resource scarcity.
+The primary difference is that non-critical LLMService requests will be rejected in favor of Critical LLMServices the face of resource scarcity.

 Example: